receptektas/test/README.md

 In conclusion, our rigorous testing and analysis demonstrated that the lean combination of `Van-Gogh-Style-lvngvncnt-v2.ckpt` and `controlnet11Models_canny.safetensors` provides the most efficient, consistent, and high-quality results for our Van Gogh style transfer task.
 This setup minimizes computational overhead while maximizing output quality, allowing for a more streamlined and reliable workflow.

+## Performance Measurement

+To facilitate comprehensive performance analysis of the workflow, we've implemented two custom nodes:

+1. **PerformanceMeasurementStartNode**
+   - Function: Initializes performance tracking at the process inception.
+   - Metrics Captured: Initial timestamp and GPU memory allocation.

+2. **PerformanceMeasurementEndNode**
+   - Function: Computes and reports performance metrics upon process completion.
+   - Metrics Calculated: Total execution time, GPU memory utilization delta, and image similarity metrics.

+### Core Performance Metrics

+1. **Execution Time**:
+   - Definition: Total elapsed time from style transfer initiation to completion.
+   - Implementation: Utilizes high-precision system timer for nanosecond accuracy.
+   - Significance: Critical for assessing workflow efficiency and user experience optimization.

+2. **GPU Memory Utilization**:
+   - Definition: Peak GPU memory consumption and net change throughout the process.
+   - Implementation: Leverages GPU management libraries for real-time memory telemetry.
+   - Significance: Essential for resource optimization and scaling considerations.

+### Image Similarity Metrics

+1. **Structural Similarity Index Measure (SSIM)**:
+   - Definition: Quantifies structural similarity between two images.
+   - Value Range: [-1, 1], where 1 indicates perfect similarity.
+   - Significance: Correlates well with human visual perception, capturing structural modifications effectively.

+2. **Feature Similarity (FSIM)**:
+   - Definition: Compares high-level features of images using deep learning models.
+   - Value Range: [0, 1], where 1 signifies identical feature representations.
+   - Significance: Effective in evaluating preservation and transformation of high-level features in style transfer.

+3. **Perceptual Loss**:
+   - Definition: Measures perceptual divergence between two images using pre-trained neural networks.
+   - Value Interpretation: Lower values indicate higher perceptual similarity.
+   - Significance: Provides a measure closely aligned with human perception, crucial for evaluating style transfer quality.

+These metrics were carefully selected to provide a holistic evaluation of both the technical performance and output quality of the style transfer process.
+While SSIM offers insights into overall structural preservation, Feature Similarity and Perceptual Loss are particularly pertinent for assessing high-level and perceptual attributes crucial in artistic style transfer tasks.

+The implementation leverages state-of-the-art computer vision libraries and deep learning models, ensuring robust and reliable performance evaluation.
+Our custom nodes integrate seamlessly with the ComfyUI workflow, allowing for real-time performance monitoring without impacting the core style transfer process.

+By analyzing these metrics, users can:
+1. Evaluate workflow efficiency through execution time and GPU utilization.
+2. Assess the fidelity of the output image to the original using SSIM.
+3. Gauge the effectiveness and quality of style transfer via Feature Similarity and Perceptual Loss.

+This comprehensive analysis provides the necessary insights for iterative improvement of both workflow performance and output quality.
+It enables data-driven optimization of the style transfer pipeline, balancing computational efficiency with artistic fidelity.

+For further details on the implementation and usage of these custom nodes, including advanced configuration options and integration guidelines, refer to the `custom_nodes/performance_measurement.md` file in the project repository.

 ## Experimental Studies

 ### PyQt5 Desktop Application